FoFF’s 2021 Legislative Agenda – ***updated 7/8

 HB 2488 would require the state to add new goals to reduce GHG emissions and include disadvantaged communities in land development decisions.

 At the request of Rep. Pham and Oregon Center for Public Policy, FoFF testified in support of HB 2839, the House version of the bill that would disconnect Oregon from the CARES Act Tax Provisions, as they don’t help small farmers.
 You can see the testimony here, and read our written testimony here.
 We also submitted testimony in support of SB 137, the Senate version.
-FoFF has also signed onto HB 2819, the Leave No Worker Behind bill.
+FoFF has also signed onto HB 2819, PASSED the Leave No Worker Behind bill.
 The bills allows all income-eligible workers in Oregon to claim the state’s Earned Income Tax Credit (EITC), regardless of how they file their taxes and gives an additional financial boost to make up for what the federal credit denies Individual Taxpayer Identification Number (ITIN) filers.
 Currently, the EITC excludes certain workers, may deemed essential, across agriculture, food processing, retail, and construction sectors.
 The bill has a Public Hearing on March 2 at 1:00pm in the House Revenue Committee.

 While all of these bills had Public Hearings, they aren’t moving forward this session.

-HB 2556 Expands those entitled to notice of local land use decision-making.
+HB 2556 NOT PASSED Expands those entitled to notice of local land use decision-making.
 Current law requires that notice be mailed to property owners within a short distance.
 Renters are excluded from those required to receive notice of land use proceedings, even land use changes that are proposed next door.
 Land use changes, especially in rural areas, can have impacts beyond the immediate vicinity.

 This bill is still alive in the House Rules Committee.

-HB 2560 Makes permanent the current COVID-related emergency/temporary requirements that all local governments provide a remote access option for local public hearings and meetings.
+HB 2560 PASSED Makes permanent the current COVID-related emergency/temporary requirements that all local governments provide a remote access option for local public hearings and meetings.
 FoFF recently signed on to this bill, which has a Public Hearing on March 4 at 1:00pm in the House Committee on Rules.

 The bill also had a Work Session on March 18th and should soon be voted out of the House.

-FoFF also submitted testimony in opposition to SB 16, which would waive Oregon’s land use laws to allow up to 100 houses to be built on up to 200 acres of Exclusive Farm Use land in Eastern Oregon.
+FoFF also submitted testimony in opposition to SB 16, NOT PASSED which would waive Oregon’s land use laws to allow up to 100 houses to be built on up to 200 acres of Exclusive Farm Use land in Eastern Oregon.
 You can read it here.